This format can...

 In general, GPSBabel's KML writer is relatively strong.
 GPSBabel handles simple KML on read fairly well, but if you're dealing with handcrafted KML that uses extensive features that have no analog in other formats like nested folders, ringgeometry, camera angles, and such, don't expect GPSBabel to do well with them on read.

-Google Earth 4.0 and later have a feature that can surprise users of this format.
+Google Earth 4.0 and later have a feature that can suprise users of this format.
 Earth's "time slider" feature controls what timestamped data gets displayed.
 If you're using data that has timestampes (e.g. GPX points that contain time or almost any track data) this will be important to you.
 The time slider defaults to the far left position and fully closed.
 This means that only the first data point will be displayed.
 You can tweak Earth's settings to "view->show time->never" or you can widen the time slider to show the range of data of interest.